sahil-randhawa/Tourism-Experiences-iOS/README.md

 - Create a personalized Favorites List and save your most loved experiences.
 - Easily access and revisit your favorite places whenever you want.

-Explore cities, discover amazing experiences, and make the most of your travel adventures with Tourism-Experiences-iOS.
+Explore the city, discover amazing experiences, and make the most of your travel adventures.